 Cosimina joined BCAP over ten years ago supporting the organization’s nationally recognized efforts to assist states and local jurisdictions in enacting and implementing strong and effective building energy codes through advocacy, technical assistance, outreach programs and coalition building efforts.
 She is a Certified Energy Manager through the Association of Energy Engineers, a LEED AP, and a graduate of the State University of New York Institute of Technology.
 Prior to joining BCAP, Cosimina spent over 20 years working in different aspects of energy engineering in both the private and public sectors.
 Working for BCAP, Cosimina has given numerous educational workshops, testimonials and energy code advocacy presentations all over the country.
 Her work rallying and supporting public and private stakeholders has brought an awareness of the existing regional and local viewpoints that must be accounted for in any successful advocacy campaign.
 Cosimina has worked effectively with these varying perspectives that exist in the country, managing to build consensus which has resulted in far-reaching acceptance and awareness of the value of energy efficient building codes as good public policy.

-Maria specializes in communications and outreach campaigns, and local-level leadership in energy efficiency policies and practices.
-Prior to joining BCAP, Maria served five years at the Alliance to Save Energy, most recently managing the North American Secretariat of the Renewable Energy and Energy Efficiency Partnership, where she worked with the U.S. Department of State and others to develop a Compendium of Best Practices to share U.S. local and state financial and policy successes.
+Maria works with state and local jurisdictions to improve energy efficiency, bringing together stakeholders from various perspectives to collaborate on solutions.
+Prior to joining BCAP, Maria served five years at the Alliance to Save Energy, managing the North American Secretariat of the Renewable Energy and Energy Efficiency Partnership, working with the U.S. Department of State and others to share U.S. state and local financial and policy successes with developing countries.
 Prior to this, she directed a national public awareness campaign in partnership with the Ad Council that garnered more than $140 million in donated and earned media via TV, radio, print, Internet and billboards ads.
-She holds bachelor’s degrees in Resource Development and Extension Communications from Michigan State University.
+She holds bachelor degrees in Resource Development and Extension Education Communications from Michigan State University.

 Kamaria joined BCAP in July 2014 as a Program Associate.
 She compiles information for weekly Code Alerts, updates Code Status Maps, and assists with other BCAP projects relating to compliance, adoption, and other code-related issues.
 Kamaria also maintains BCAP’s social media and website presence.
 She came to the project from Yale University, where she studied architecture and obtained her bachelor’s degree.
 She became a LEED Green Associate in 2016.